bloomreach/shopify-to-bloomreach/job/readme.md

-# Shopify to Bloomreach Integration
+# Shopify to Bloomreach Integration Job

 This Docker container automates the extraction of product data from a Shopify store and imports it into a Bloomreach Discovery catalog using Bloomreach's Feed API.
+It supports both full feeds and incremental delta feeds.

 ---